arkmr33/agent_builder_class5_hw1_ambar/README.md

 # SpaceX Agent Homework

-This project implements an NL-to-SQL + multi-tool SpaceX agent using LangChain and OpenAI.
+This project implements an NL-to-SQL + multi-tool SpaceX agent using LangChain and OpenAI/Groq.

 The agent can:
 - Query a SQLite launches database